rust-lang/rust/text/0000-nonparametric-dropck.md

-It is the second bullet that makes this an ad-hoc effect system: it provides a recursive property ensuring that during the extent of the call to `foo`, we will never invoke a function marked as `default`.
+It is the second bullet that makes this an ad-hoc effect system: it provides a recursive property ensuring that during the extent of the call to `foo`, we will never invoke a function marked as `default` (and therefore, I *think*, will never even potentially invoke a method that has been specialized).

 It is also this second bullet that represents a signficant burden on the destructor implementor.
 In particular, it immediately rules out